-Typically, a To Be process is defined as the desired (or target) state of an organizational or business process.
-It is the ideal state of how you want your business processes to work, and mapping the To Be processes will structurally clarify how you can get there.
-Thus, you will be able to see what changes are necessary in order for your business processes to reach their desired state.
+Typically, a To-Be process is defined as the desired (or target) state of an organizational or business process.
+It is the ideal state of how you want your business processes to work, and mapping the To-Be processes will structurally clarify how you can get there.
+Thus, you will be able to see what changes are necessary for your business processes to reach their desired state.

 Gap Analysis and Action Plan

 A Gap Analysis can help an organization to understand where they want to be, the gap between where there are now and where they want to be, and hence, what steps (action plan) should be taken to close the gap.

 Thus, to get from our current state to our desired state there will be several key steps we need to take to bridge the gap.
 From this, we will create an action plan outlining the exact actions we’ll take to achieve each step so we eventually close the gap.

 Once you have identified the existing gaps, evaluate how they are keeping you from achieving your goals.
 Plan out how you are going to surpass the difficulties.
 Set clear objectives.
 This will enable you to actualize your transition.
 Here’s the Gap Analysis process:

 - Decide the topic you’re going to do the Gap Analysis on?
 This is the challenge you’re trying to tackle.
 There are many topics for gap analysis which include:

 - Market Share

 - Net Profit

 - Identify which topic you are right now focused on, for example: